UST-DeMAF/opentelemetry-demo/README.md

 The target EDMM models can be found in the [/edmm directory](./edmm)

-In each model the goal is to retrieve a component for each deployed Astronomy Shop component and as many _connects-to_ and _hosted-on_ relations as possible.
+In each model the goal is to retrieve a component for each deployed Astronomy Shop component and as many _connects-to_ and _hosted_on_ relations as possible.

 This in common, there are also differences in the target models.

 Due to the imperative character of Ansible, in the [Ansible target model](./edmm/otel-store_ansible_translated.yaml), each component has operations representing the installation of the Docker containers.

-In the [Terraform target model](./edmm/otel-store_terraform_translated.yaml), there are common component types for all docker_containers, as they all use the same terraform ressource type.
+In the [Terraform target model](./edmm/otel-store_terraform_translated.yaml), there are common component types for all _docker_containers_, as they all use the same terraform ressource type.
 This is different in the other two evaluated technologies, where each component has a dedicated type.

 For the Kubernetes model there are two variants.
 The [first](./edmm/otel-store_k8s_translated.yaml) is the actual result of the translation, lacking _hosted_on_ relations.
-That is, as the Kubernetes plugin only creates hosted_on relations when a component named "container_runtime" with a matching type is present in the TADM.
+That is, as the Kubernetes plugin only creates _hosted_on_ relations when a component named _container_runtime_ with a matching type is present in the TADM.
-Therefore, there is a [second target model](./edmm/otel-store_k8s_translated_with_container_runtime.yaml) where this "container_runtime" has been manually added, before creating the relations.
+Therefore, there is a [second target model](./edmm/otel-store_k8s_translated_with_container_runtime.yaml) where this _container_runtime_ has been manually added, before creating the relations.
 Thus, all components obtain a _hosted_on_ relation.